 - Speed in HDMI cable is a bit slower due to HDCP than SDI.

 - HDMI cable has 19 pins, whereas SDI cable has only one pin.

-- HDMI cables are more expansive than SDI cables.
+- HDMI cables are more expensive than SDI cables.

 - SDI cables are reliable, and their connectors don’t break easily compared to HDMI cables.

-- HDMI cable is more oriented towards consumers.
-SDI cable orient towards professionals.
+- HDMI cable is more oriented toward consumers.
+SDI cable orientation towards professionals.

 Chapter 6: SDI Cable vs. Coax

-- Coaxial cables have a male connector at the ends which connect to the female connectors.
+- Coaxial cables have a male connector at the ends, which connects to the female connectors.
 They are the most common use in cable television.

 - SDI is a transmission format.
 It uses coaxial cables along with BNC [Bayonet Neil Concelman] connector.